ConsenSys-Academy/Blockchain-Developer-Bootcamp/docs/S05a-defi/M5c-rfqs/L1/index.md

 ## Orders and Settlement

-Once discovery and off-chain negotiation is complete, the orders are settled on-chain.
+Once discovery and off-chain negotiation are complete, the orders are settled on-chain.

 This is done via [atomic swaps](https://support.airswap.io/en/articles/2455935-what-is-an-atomic-swap){target=\_blank} using the [Swaps](https://docs.airswap.io/reference/swap){target=\_blank} Contract.
 They are called atomic because they settle or they don’t.